bsoeker/risc-v/README.md

 ---

+## TL;DR (Plain English)

+A simple but complete **computer from scratch**:
+- Designed a CPU in VHDL
+- Wrote a toolchain to compile and run C programs
+- Programmed it onto an FPGA with Vivado
+- Connected it to peripherals like UART and SPI for real-world I/O

+---

+## Highlights

+- **Custom CPU core**: Single-cycle RV32I softcore written in VHDL
+- **Bare-metal C toolchain**: Startup assembly, linker script, and Python utilities to generate FPGA ROM init files
+- **Peripheral integration**: Memory-mapped UART and SPI Master interfaces
+- **Full FPGA workflow**: Synthesized, placed, routed, and bitstream generated with **Xilinx Vivado Design Suite**
+- **End-to-end learning project**: From instruction set to running firmware on hardware

+---

 ## What’s Inside?

 - **VHDL implementation** of a single-cycle RV32I CPU with UART and SPI_Master peripheral interfaces
 - **Bare-metal C toolchain** for compiling programs
 - Ready for simulation & deployment on **Basys3**
 - Educational, simple, and modifiable — ideal for learning how CPUs work from the ground up

 ---